alextruong/PAWlib/README.txt

 ***

-To execute RNA_processing.py (or WES_processing.py), specify the key file as an argument:
+To execute VCF_processing.py, specify the key file as an argument:

-python RNA_processing.py keyfile.txt
+python VCF_processing.py keyfile.txt

 or something to that effect.
 The script will inform of erroneous execution with similar instructions.